mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

-In my mind, especially after seeing how automation massively helped one of the largest global networks (Cloudflare - my current employer), I simply cannot conceive that a network can run reliably without a form of automation.
+In my mind, especially after seeing how automation massively helped one of the largest global networks (Cloudflare - my current employer), I simply cannot conceive that a network can possibly run reliably without a form of automation.
 However, there still are plenty of examples of networks running (often with major outages) without any automation at all, yet reluctant to start adopting automation methodologies.

-I have debated the subject at many conferences and meetups, and I heard a variety of weak arguments against automation, or a form of anxiety caused by false assumptions.
+I have debated the subject at many conferences and meet-ups, and I heard a variety of weak arguments against automation, or a form of anxiety caused by false assumptions.